wak1616/PAC/README.md

 ## Introduction

-The Florida Patient Access Center (PAC) serves as the centralized scheduling hub for multiple eye care practices within the US Eye network.
+The Florida Patient Access Center (PAC) serves as the centralized scheduling hub for multiple, Florida-based eye care practices within the US Eye network.
 This comprehensive guide provides the protocols, information, and scripting needed to accurately schedule appointments across all specialties and locations within Florida.

 ### Practice Locations (Florida)